List of prehistoric scheduled monuments in Powys (Brecknockshire)

 This list shows the many prehistoric sites in Brecknockshire (also historically known as Breconshire, and not including those parts that are no longer in Powys).
-Brecknockshire is the southern third of Powys, and encompasses the Brecon Beacons National Park, the Black Mountains and Mynydd Epynt.
+Brecknockshire is the southern third of Powys, and encompasses parts of the Brecon Beacons National Park, including the larger part of the Black Mountains and all of Mynydd Epynt.
 The River Wye separates it from Radnorshire, and Montgomeryshire forms the northern third of Powys.
 There are 254 prehistoric scheduled monuments in the Brecknockshire area.
-Of these, 12 are neolithic burial sites.
-An extraordinary 190 are likely to date from the Bronze Age, mainly burial sites of various sorts but also including 44 standing stones, stones circles and stone alignments.
+Of these, 12 are Neolithic burial sites whilst 190 are likely to date from the Bronze Age, mainly burial sites of various sorts but also including 44 standing stones, stones circles and stone alignments.
 There are 52 Iron Age hillforts, defensive and other enclosures including settlements and hut sites.